 Reishi mushroom is cultivated and sold as a food, but it may be tough and bitter.

 When taken for health reasons, it is usually dried or taken as an extract, such as in the form of:

 What are the risks of taking reishi mushroom?

 Side effects.
-When used over three to six months,reishi mushroom can cause dryness in your:
+When used over three to six months, reishi mushroom can cause an allergic reaction associated with dryness in your:

 - Nasal passages

 Risks.
 Taking reishi mushroom may be riskier if you have low blood pressure or are taking therapy to raise your blood pressure, are taking diabetes medications, or have immune system disorders or medications.

 Higher doses of reishi mushroom might make bleeding more likely in people who have a very low platelet count.